 The Element ID, Length and Element ID Extension fields are defined in 9.4.2.1 (General).

+The EPP Group ID contains an identifier of the EPP group.
+The value 0 indicates the default EPP group.
+The value 255 is reserved.(#2484)

-The Start Epoch field is the 2 least significant octets of the EPP epoch corresponding to the AID for Start Epoch field in the AID List Value field.
+The Start Epoch field is the 2 least significant octets of the future closest(#2328) EPP epoch number where the first AID in the AID List Value field is assigned(#2485).

 The Number Of Epochs field indicates the number, n, of consecutive epochs for which AID fields are provided.